Founder and Chairwoman, Ilitch Holdings, Inc.

-Marian Ilitch is one of the leading entrepreneurs in the food and entertainment industry.
+Marian Ilitch is a leading entrepreneur in the food, sports and entertainment industries.
 As a first-generation American, the daughter of Macedonian immigrants raised on grit and hard work, Marian has been recognized as one of the most successful businesswomen in the country.

 Early Start in Business

-Marian started out in the food business early by helping out in her father’s restaurant as a young girl.
-Her first responsibilities were filling napkin containers, putting salt and pepper shakers out, and other side work.
-Marian graduated from Fordson High School in Dearborn, Michigan, and attended Dearborn Community College where she studied liberal arts and completed one accounting class.
+Marian started out in the food business as a young girl filling napkin containers and salt and pepper shakers in her father’s restaurant.
+She graduated from Fordson High School in Dearborn, Michigan, and attended Dearborn Community College where she studied liberal arts and completed an accounting course.

 Mom-and-Pop Business and Beyond